The Idea Started in February

 Sometimes Things Just Work Out

 The hottest it got that day way 69.
 It sprinkled twice which was actually very pleasant.
 I hiked about twelve miles and my body hurt like heck for a few days but in a good way.
-The beauty I saw can never ever be justified in a photograph (These are not great … taken from my phone).
+The beauty I saw can never ever be justified in a photograph.
 On top of it all when I was sitting on the edge looking over the canyons a beautiful Condor flapped back in mid-air right next to me.
 It felt like forever but he then did a swirly dive and flew away.

 When I came back home, of course, I had to deal with the realities both good and bad in my civilized life.
 However, I felt more empowered because I actually did something that I’ve never done.
 I highly recommend to each and every one stuck in a rut to push yourself and try something completely new.
 Your memories of the event will get you through the tough times.